jp3tty/Amazon_Vine_Analysis/README.md

 * helpful vote feedback greater than 50%
 * total votes greater than 20

-From these, only 94 were Vine reviews and 40,471 were non-Vine reviews.
+From these, 94 were Vine reviews and 40,471 were non-Vine reviews.
 A breakdown from the data can be seen in the table below:

 ![Rating_Percentage](https://github.com/jp3tty/Amazon_Vine_Analysis/blob/main/Images/Rating_Percentage.PNG)

-How many Vine reviews and non-Vine reviews were there?
-How many Vine reviews were 5 starts?
-How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?

 ## Summary